-Effectively, the rule allows 401k plan participants to bypass current taxes on retirement plan distributions that include after-tax amounts.
-In plain English, the move enables 401k investors with after-tax money in their account to roll it into a Roth IRA where it can grow tax-free, as opposed to tax-deferred.
-Retirement plan participants won’t have to pro rata taxes on the distribution.
+Effectively, the rule allows 401(k) plan participants to bypass current taxes on retirement plan distributions that include after-tax amounts.
+In plain English, the move enables 401(k) investors with after-tax money in their account to roll it into a Roth IRA where it can grow tax-free, as opposed to tax-deferred.
+Retirement plan participants won’t have to pro rate taxes on the distribution.

-The move affects a significant number of 401k plan participants.
-Data from Aon Hewitt shows 6.6% of 401k participants make after-tax contributions, when possible.
+The move affects a significant number of 401(k) plan participants.
+Data from Aon Hewitt show that 6.6 percent of 401(k) participants make after-tax contributions, when possible.

-As usual, the IRS adds some qualifiers to the new rule that retirement savers need to now about.
+As usual, the IRS adds some qualifiers to the new rule that retirement savers need to know about.
 Specifically…

 - The ruling only applies to distributions with after-tax assets.